 It is not only beautiful, but you can customize it to fit your decor (and it’s pretty inexpensive to make).
 Here are the supplies needed:

 To begin, lay the fabric inside the bowl to determine how much is needed.
-The fabric will be adhered to the inside of the bowl.
+The fabric will be glued to the inside of the bowl.

 Keeping in mind that fabric can shrink when wet, allow extra fabric before cutting around the bowl.